-Overall, these proposed changes value both the demands of military service and our duty to be good stewards of the Nation's fiscal resources.
+Overall, these changes value both the demands of military service and our duty to be good stewards of the Nation's fiscal resources.
 They will sustain the recruitment, retention, and readiness of the talented personnel we need.
 Most importantly, they will sustain our enduring commitment to our troops and their families-we must never break faith with them.
 I want to note, however, that keeping faith with our service men and women is not just about pay and benefits.
-It is also about ensuring we remain the best trained, best equipped, and best led force on the planet.
+It is also about ensuring we remain the best trained, best equipped, and best led force in the world.

 The last, and perhaps most critical issue, is risk.
 This budget and the strategy it supports allow us to apply decisive force simultaneously across a range of missions and activities around the globe.
-They mitigate many risks, but they accept some as well, as all strategies must.
+But like all strategies, it also accepts some risk.
 The primary risks lie not in what we can do, but in how much we can do and how fast we can do it.
 The risks are in time and capacity.
-We have fully considered these risks, and I am convinced we can properly manage them by ensuring we keep the force in balance, investing in new capabilities, and preserving a strong reserve component.
-We can also compensate through other means, such as effective diplomacy and strong partnerships.
-I believe that these risks are acceptable and that we will face greater risk if we do not change from our previous approaches.
+We have fully considered these risks, and I believe they are acceptable.
+In fact, we will face greater risk if we do not change from our previous approaches.
+I am convinced we can properly manage this risk by ensuring we keep the force in balance, invest in new capabilities, and preserve strong reserve components.